mind-inria/mri-nufft/README.rst

         :target: https://pypi.org/project/mri-nufft/

-This python package extends various NUFFT (Non Uniform Fast Fourier Transform) python bindings for MRI Reconstruction usage.
+This python package extends various NUFFT (Non Uniform Fast Fourier Transform) python bindings used for MRI reconstruction.

-In particular it provides an unified interface for all the methods, with extra forward Model step, such as coil sensitivity, density compensated adjoint and Off Resonance corrections (B0 inhomogeneities)
+In particular, it provides a unified interface for all the methods with extra features, such as coil sensitivity, density compensated adjoint and off-resonance corrections (for B0 inhomogeneities).

 Usage